vicenterendo/TagSense/README.md

 - `PREFIX` Start of the icao codes of the flights to be uploaded <sub>( LP = LPxx | E = Exxx )</sub>

 ---

+## 💻 Commands
+Commands are a way to **temporarily** change the plugin's behavior.
+These changes are reset everytime the plugin is reloaded.
+All commands start with
+<pre>.tagsense (...) </pre>
+- `stop` Stop sending updates to the server.

+- `start` Start sending updates to the server.

+- `server <addr>` Set the server address.

+- `reload` Reload the settings from the config file.

+---
 ## Alpha Phase
 The TagSense plugin is currently in the alpha phase, meaning there is a chance that Euroscope ( being Euroscope ) will completely wet it's pants.
 It is currently being tested at Portugal vACC.
 If you would like to take part in the tests, please join the [Portugal vACC Discord Server](https://discord.portugal-vacc.org) for instructions.